 From here, find your way to the Kraanlei Waterfront where you can find plenty of art galleries.
 Perfect to spend the late afternoon for a stroll along the Leie River.
 It offers some amazing views of the buildings on the other side.
 Among them is one of the most famous beer cafés in Ghent ‘Het Waterhuis aan de Bierkant’.

 TIP | If you are a sweet tooth, make a stop at Confiserie Temmerman to get some old-fashioned sweets and Ghent delicacies like the Cuberdons.

 Of all the bigger cities in Belgium, Ghent is mostly known as the trendy and more ‘hipster’ one, with a big creative scene.
 The city even dedicated an entire street just for street artists and their graffiti art.
 Find your way to the Werregarenstraat, where you can admire the latest graffiti by local amateurs, but also known artists like Bué the Warrior and Roa.
 This hidden alleyway might be a bit hard to find if you don’t know it’s there.
-Check for its location right here.
-(These days the graffiti street is mentioned on google under its own location, due to rising popularity).
+These days the graffiti street is mentioned on Google under its own location, due to its rising popularity.

 It’s definitely worth a stroll if you are into street art and it surely gives you some funky colorful pictures.
 Feeling creative: Go all out and add something amazing yourself!
 It’s probably the only street in Belgium where graffiti art is not illegal but even encouraged.
 This of course means, that a week later, this street could look way different than you remember.
 (Happened to us already)